onqtam/headjack/src/incentives_algorithms.md

 The media incentive alignment problem: what we're allowed to do with public data with no programmatic access to it "realigning incentives"
 By severing the connection between identity management and media we can better align the incentives of these systems - our IDMs would not be harvesting our attention and we could tune the addictiveness & notifications

+Headjack gives you the option to export your data away from any service which will lead to the best services

 the host-centric model allows for platforms to own our content, which leads to misaligned incentives: time spent: user disempowerment - everything is AI controlled & recommender systems all the way down - attention maximization